Michael-DAmico/Assignment05-/README.md

 # Assignment05-
 Songs

-To run file ensure the aruments are set to "C:\file\location\of\song_lyrics.tsv"
+To run file ensure the arguments are set to "C:\file\location\of\song_lyrics.tsv"
 "rock"